Raju9936/Analysing-Student-Feedback-using-Machine-Learning/README.md

 ```
 - After this the jupyter note book is ready with running machine learning python code that is suffucient for our project
+- Refer to the code document in our repository [Code File](https://github.com/Raju9936/Analysing-Student-Feedback-using-Machine-Learning/blob/main/StudentFeedbackML.ipynb) download it and upload to jupyter notebook and also make sure the data set is also placed in same folder
+- Download data set from our repository click here [Data Set](https://github.com/Raju9936/Analysing-Student-Feedback-using-Machine-Learning/blob/main/feedback%20dataset.csv)
+- After this you are good to go to find the polarity of the sentiment in the feedback.
 - In the following steps we included the necessary libraries and packages required to run our code and clear documentation, description of each block of code is available in our code repository click here [Code](https://github.com/Raju9936/Analysing-Student-Feedback-using-Machine-Learning/blob/main/StudentFeedbackML.ipynb)

 ## Data Set